This page has the first chapter of each of my published novels … hope you enjoy the read and find something you like …

 The door was a grinning circus clown red; its peeling red lips puckered as he drew closer, the letterbox, a tarnished silver rectangle was the space between those cracked maws.
 This time he didn’t forget the oil; he sprayed the whole can, dropped down to his knees and placed his ear against the wooden lower lip of the door.

 Nothing.
 Not even the familiar hum of a fridge.
-Perhaps he was dead, laying there, a rotting corpse just behind the door.
+Perhaps he was dead, lying there, a rotting corpse just behind the door.
 He could look of course, lift up the letterbox flap and peer into the hallway to see the decaying body, riddled with maggots.
 How he hoped that would be the case, he could just drop the letters on the corpse.
 The stench wouldn’t bother him at all.
 He could keep up deliveries for months.

 He reached into his satchel and pulled out a bundle of letters tied together with a shoelace.
 They were mostly bills, tax collectors’ notices and death threats.
 Inserted among these were letters he’d delivered before, many times before.
 A ‘Thank You’ card from the Royal Air Force for sterling work in overthrowing a Balkan dictatorship, an invite to the Queen’s garden party with ‘1973’ tipexed out and a begging letter from a mother in Croydon asking for him to come and perform lifesaving surgery on her septuplets.